Skip to main content

 Installation

-@niledatabase/client exposes the the client side functions for various authorization requests.
-It handles API requests for sign-in, sign-up, sessions, and password reset.
-The client is designed to work with @niledatabase/server which provides the server-side routes.
+@niledatabase/client provides client-side functions for managing authentication, sessions, and user accounts.
+It is designed to work seamlessly with @niledatabase/server which provides the server-side routes.

 npm install @niledatabase/client